Broadly speaking whippets fall into 3 main sizes; Small, Medium and Large. Unlike some breeds who have many variations within the breed.

-All sighthound clothing companies will vary from each other, but these are our sizes, please remember that you might be a different size in M&S to that of Seasalt, it’s the same for our whippets.
+All sighthound clothing companies will vary from each other, but these are our sizes, please remember - you might be a different size in M&S to that of Seasalt and it’s the same for our whippets.

 Top tip: don’t measure your dog when sleeping and don’t use a metal tape measure!
 You will find out how measure effectively here

 The two main measurements you will need are:

 Length – along the spine from the neck where the collar sits, to just beyond the top of the tail.

 Chest – around the body behind the front legs – the widest part

 If you know the weight of your dog this will help guide you too.